 Timely, practical and accurate legal advice is essential in the highly regulated health care field.
 The Health Care Providers Practice Group at Miller Johnson understands the diverse and sometimes contradictory legal requirements imposed on health care providers.

-This practice group focuses on representing physicians and other providers of medical services, including dentists, emergency medical (ambulance) service companies, nursing homes, homes for the aged, adult foster care facilities and child welfare organizations.
+This practice group focuses on representing physicians and other providers of medical services, including dentists, emergency medical (ambulance) service companies, nursing homes, homes for the aged, adult foster care facilities, child welfare organizations and mental health care professionals (clinicians, psychologists, social workers) .
 We use our experience to proactively identify relevant legal issues and craft innovative business solutions.
 Our attorneys are alert to the changes in the business, regulatory and enforcement environment which may present risks or opportunities for our clients.
 As a result, our representation of health care providers over the years has multiplied significantly to cover physician and other groups and agencies of all sizes, practicing in a broad range of specialties.

 We work with our health provider clients in connection with a wide range of issues including the following: